homeymusic/mami.codi.R/README.md

 Below, we estimate the periodicity of the C4, E4 and G4 major triad with 5 harmonics per pitch.
 The MaMi.CoDi model is based on ratios of tones - both frequency and wavelength ratios.
 The input to the model is a sparse frequency spectrum.
-We convert to wavelength by a speed of sound constant.
+We convert frequencies to wavelengths by dividing a speed of sound constant by the frequency.

-Because they are ratios the value of the speed of sound constant does not matter.
-Ideally, we could choose any media for speed of sound: air, cochlear fluid, basilar membrane, etc.
+For tone ratios, the value of the speed of sound constant does not impact the mathematics.
+Ideally, we could choose any media for the speed of sound: air, cochlear fluid, basilar membrane, etc.

-However, we use a computer for calculations so the constant makes a difference in how small or large the wavelength numbers will be.
-So we choose a constant for each chord that ensures that the actual wavelength and frequency numbers are in the same range.

-Choosing this range also makes it more obvious just how different the ratios for the spatial and temporal signals will be.
+However, for calculations in a computer, the constant does make a difference because of the way computers handle very small and very large numbers.
+So, we chose a constant for each chord that ensures the wavelength and frequency values are in the same range.
+Choosing a constant that gives similar ranges for frequencies and wavelengths makes it easier to see how different the ratios for the two signals will be.

 - Fundamentals in MIDI: 60, 64, 67